What Does the Employee Free Choice Act Do?

-- It requires employers to recognize a union--without an election--once organizers collect cards from a majority of employees.
-The act states that once the union submits signatures from over 50 percent of the employees to the National Labor Relations Board, it must certify the union without an election.
+1. It requires employers to recognize a union-- without an election--once organizers collect cards from a majority of employees.
+The act states that once the union submits signatures from over 50 percent of the employees to the National Labor Relations Board, it must certify the union without an election;

 - EFCA replaces secret ballot elections--the method by which most workers join unions--with publicly signed union cards.

-- Under EFCA, workers have no say in union-organizing tactics: EFCA does not permit workers to sign cards that call for an election without also counting those signatures toward a card-check majority.
-Workers must decide whether to join a union publicly in front of union organizers.
+- Under the EFCA, workers have no say in union organizing tactics: EFCA does not permit workers to sign cards that call for an election without also counting those signatures toward a card-check majority.
+Workers must decide whether or not to join a union publicly in front of union organizers.

 - Organizers have a job to do: recruit new dues-paying members to their union.
 They are not paid to inform workers of the downsides of unionizing.
 Instead, they use sales tactics to make the strongest case they can for joining a union and ask workers to sign their cards immediately.

-- Many workers make their choice after a high-pressure, one-sided sales pitch without hearing from both sides.
+- Many workers choose after a high-pressure, one-sided sales pitch without hearing from both sides.